Mixed-State Topology in Non-Hermitian Systems: Mixed-State Topology of the 3D NH system

-whose temperature-dependent property is shown in the inset in Fig.~\ref{Fig_DDNH}.
-The blue solid line denotes the thermal DD invariant $\mathcal{DD}_B$, which remain $1$ in finite temperature, and the yellow dash line denotes the NT thermal DD invariant $\mathcal{DD}_B^{nt}$, which gradually decreases as the temperature rises.
+whose temperature dependence is shown in the inset of Fig.~\ref{Fig_DDNH}.
+The blue solid line represents $\mathcal{DD}_B$, which remain unity at finite temperature, while the yellow dash line corresponds to $\mathcal{DD}_B^{nt}$, which gradually decreases as the temperature rises.